Skip to content

 Rebuild with: cargo build --features backup

-Fix: Rebuild with the feature flag enabled (see backup docs).
+Fix: Rebuild with the feature flag (see backup docs).

 Security considerations